darktable-org/dtdocs/content/lua/printing-labeled-images.md

 author: "people"
 ---

-This first example showed us the very basics of lua and allowed us to check that everything is working properly.
-Let's do something a little bit more complex.
-Let's try to print the list of images that have a "red" label attached to them.
+The first example showed us the very basics of lua and allowed us to check that everything was working properly.
+Now let's do something a little bit more complex.
+Let's try to print a list of images that have a "red" label attached to them.
 But first of all, what is an image?

 ```
 local darktable = require "darktable"